lvgl/lvgl/docs/overview/style-props.rst

 arc_img_src
 ~~~~~~~~~~~

 Set an image from which the arc will be masked out.
-It’s useful to
+It's useful to
 display complex effects on the arcs.
 Can be a pointer to
 :cpp:struct:`lv_img_dsc_t` or a path to a file